 Are you wondering, how much liquid can you bring on a plane?
 With so many security rules for flying, sometimes things can get confusing with all the different rules around how much liquid you can take on a plane in your carry on and checked baggage.
 Basically, you’re limited on how many fluid ounces you can take on a plane.

-In this article, we’ll explain the TSA liquids rules so you understand how much liquid is allowed on a plane and what the exceptions are that allow you to bring more than the limit.
-We’ll also explain what counts as a liquid since it’s not always so clear.
+In this article, I’ll explain the TSA liquids rules so you understand how much liquid is allowed on a plane and what the exceptions are that allow you to bring more than the limit.
+I’ll also explain what counts as a liquid since it’s not always so clear.